WenshuaiJiangCorn/sl-micro-controllers-wj/README.md

 Note, the rest of this ReadMe assumes familiarity with the procedures, experiments, and tools used in the Sun lab to acquire scientific data.
 See our [publications](https://neuroai.github.io/sunlab/publications) before reading further, if you are not familiar with the work done in the lab.
-All tools in the lab are purpose-built to support ongoing and future projects in the lab and are specialized to work withing the constraints of using the 2-Photon Random Access Mesoscope (2P-RAM).
+All tools in the lab are purpose-built to support ongoing and future projects in the lab and are primarily specialized to work within the constraints of using the 2-Photon Random Access Mesoscope (2P-RAM).

 Currently, we use three microcontrollers as part of our behavior data acquisition pipeline: AMC-ACTOR, AMC-SENSOR, and AMC-ENCODER.
 The Actor is used to interface with the hardware modules that control the experiment environment, for